aaaaaa123456789/libplum/docs/functions.md

 **Arguments:**

 - `image`: image that the buffer is associated to.
-  If this value is `NULL`, it triggers the special mode mentioned in the description.
+  If this value is a null pointer, it triggers the special mode mentioned in the description.
 - `buffer`: buffer to deallocate.
-  If this value is `NULL`, the function does nothing.
+  If this value is a null pointer, the function does nothing.

 **Return value:** none.